Working in the United States

 Volunteering in set volunteer roles is allowable as an F-1 student.
-We encourage international students to connect with the Jandon Center for Community Collaboration (link) to identify great volunteer opportunities in the Pioneer Valley.
+We encourage international students to connect with the Jandon Center for Community Engagement to identify great volunteer opportunities in the Pioneer Valley.

 Volunteering in a position that would normally be paid, however, is problematic.
 This can be a violation of Department of Labor laws, since you should be paid for the hours you work in a job.
 Be wary of jobs that are normally paid but have made an exception because you are an international student.

 Unpaid internships can be tricky, too.
 The ISSO strongly recommends CPT for all internships, regardless of payment, since CPT is really intended for any "practical training" experience, not just to get paid.
 This is also true for any internship supported by Praxis funding.
 If there is any compensation by the employer, financial or in-kind, CPT is absolutely required.
 Make sure to ask questions about any “stipends,” “reimbursements,” or other types of compensation you might receive, and talk with the ISSO ahead of time to make sure you have the right authorization.

 For all unpaid internships in Massachusetts, certain criteria must be met.
 To learn more about these requirements, visite the Massachusetts Attorney General’s website on volunteers and interns.
 The United States Department of Labor website also lists similar national standards for unpaid internships.